SrivastavaLab/allometrydata/README.md

 See `?allometrydata::alldata()` for help.

+## Data Versions

+See (releases)[https://github.com/SrivastavaLab/allometrydata/releases}] for the most recent versions of the data.

 ## Data Update

 Data may be updated by an administrator by connecting to your local Dropbox